Updated: June 03, 2025

 What are the monthly repayments on a £180,000 mortgage?

-Your monthly repayment is based on the interest rate and length of your loan.
+Your monthly repayment is based on the interest rate and the length of your loan.
 Lenders offer their best rates to those borrowers deemed the lowest risk.

 Traditionally, mortgages were taken out over 25 years, but this is no longer the only option.
 Borrowing over a longer term reduces monthly repayments but increases the overall cost of borrowing.
-Likewise, shorter term mortgages increase monthly payments, but you pay less overall.
+Likewise, shorter-term mortgages increase monthly payments, but you pay less overall.

 Try our mortgage repayments calculator below to work out what your monthly repayments could look like.